The One Cookware Brand That Gordon Ramsay Can’t Stop Talking About

 What Is HexClad?

-Dubbed “the Rolls Royce of pans” by Gordon Ramsay, HexClad is a hybrid cookware brand that combines elements of stainless steel, cast iron, and nonstick cookware.
-The “tri-ply” cookware is made of three layers: magnetic stainless steel, aluminum, and more stainless steel.
+HexClad is a hybrid cookware brand that combines elements of stainless steel, cast iron, and nonstick cookware — no wonder Gordon Ramsay named it “the Rolls-Royce of pans.”

-Each pan contains many hexagon shapes, and this innovation is what helps make the pans durable and unique.
+The “tri-ply” cookware is constructed of three layers: magnetic stainless steel, aluminum, and more stainless steel.
+The interior of each piece of cookware contains tiny hexagons, which is super unique.
 The hexagons contain peaks and valleys; the peaks are made of stainless steel, and the valleys are made of a nonstick coating that’s infused with diamond dust.
-According to the brand, it’s these peaks and valleys that make the cookware incredibly durable, provide even heat distribution, and create a good sear.
+According to Hexclad, these peaks and valleys make the cookware incredibly durable, provide even heat distribution, and create a good sear.

 Does Gordon Ramsay Really Use HexClad Cookware?

 It’s hard to think of HexClad without thinking of Gordon Ramsay; he’s currently one of the first things you see when you visit HexClad’s website.
-He hails the pans for their incredible sear, nonstick qualities, temperature control, and ease of cleanup.
-Ramsay claims that he uses these pans in his home, although unless he invites me over for dinner, we’ll just have to take his word for it.
+He raves about the pans for their incredible sear, nonstick qualities, temperature control, and ease of cleanup.
+Ramsay claims that he uses these pans in his own home, although unless he invites me over for dinner, we’ll just have to take his word for it.

 Is HexClad Cookware Safe?